 Recognition & Awards

-- Recognized among the 50 most active IPR practitioners by Patexia in its annual survey of IPRs (2018-2020)
+- Recognized as a top IPR practitioner by Patexia in its annual survey of IPRs (2018-2020)

 - Managing Intellectual Property: Patent Star - Patent Contentious and Patent Office Proceedings - Massachusetts (2019)

 Patent Owner Tip #1 For Surviving An Instituted IPR: Approach IPR Depositions Like A Cross-Examination

 April 8, 2021 | Blog | By William Meunier, Sean Casey

 March 31, 2021 | Blog | By William Meunier, Sean Casey

 November 5, 2020 | Blog | By William Meunier, Peter Cuomo

 October 27, 2020 | Blog | By Peter Cuomo, William Meunier, Brad M Scheller

 October 15, 2020 | Blog | By Michael Renaud, William Meunier, Monique Winters Macek

 May 12, 2020 | Blog | By William Meunier, Daniel Weinger, Matthew Galica